Virtual4087/Virtual4087/README.md

 ## About me 😎

-Hi! 👋 I'm Shovit, An ambitious student with a strong passion for IT.
+Hi! 👋 I'm Shovit, a first year student with a strong passion for IT.
 Currently pursuing my education, I am on a journey to blend theoretical knowledge with practical experiences.
 I actively engage in community discussions, collaborate on open-source projects, and connect with fellow developers to stay updated on the field and further expand my knowledge and skills.

 ---